| Pub. 463, Travel, Entertainment, Gift, & Car Expenses |

 Example.

-You had a telephone installed in your car.
-You sometimes use that telephone to make business calls while commuting to and
+You sometimes use your cell phone to make business calls while commuting to and from work.
+Sometimes business associates ride

 Parking fees.